v-saigal/blog/README.md

 The React front end sends HTTP requests to the backend API and receives JSON in response body, rather than a whole page of HTML.

-For example, the React front end would send this request to retrieve the entire `Post` collection.
+For example, the React front end would send this request to retrieve the entire `Notes` collection.

 ```
-GET "/posts"
+GET "/notes"
 ```

 And the body of the response would look like this.

 ```
 {
-    "posts": [
+    "notes": [
         {
             "_id": "62f8ef0e6c1ffcf74cbbb181",
-            "message": "Hello, this is my first Acebook post!",
+            "title": "My first note",
+            "noteContent": "This is a new note"
             "__v": 0
         },
         {
-            "_id": "62f8ef366c1ffcf74cbbb188",
+            "_id": "62f8ef0e6c1ffcf74cbbb181",
-            "message": "Welcome to Acebook!
-Have an Acetime :)",
+            "title": "My second note",
+            "noteContent": "This is my second note"
             "__v": 0
         },
         {
-            "_id": "62f8f08af1cffef85a7426ae",
+            "_id": "62f8ef0e6c1ffcf74cbbb181",
-            "message": "Thank you :D",
+            "title": "My third note",
+            "noteContent": "This is my third note"
             "__v": 0
         }
     ]